How to Apply for an I-20

 - Guarantor Affidavit of Support

-- Use these Financial Calculators to determine how much you need to document:
+Use these Financial Calculators to determine the amount of funding you need to document:

 After Requesting an I-20

-- It will normally take 1 week to prepare your I-20 once you have been accepted and have submitted all of the SEVIS/visa documents.
+- It will typically take up to 2-3 business days to prepare your I-20 once you have submitted all of the required SEVIS/visa documents upon being admitted to Georgia Southern.

-- Please review all the information in the email to ensure that everything is correct.
+- Please review all the information in the email and on your I-20 to ensure that everything is correct.
+Be sure to print and hand sign your I-20.

 - Your email message will also contain the information you need to pay the SEVIS I-901 fee.
 This fee must be paid at least three days before your F-1 visa appointment or entry to the U.S. if a visa is not required.
 When paying the fee online, print at least two receipts.
 Take the receipt (Form I-797) with you to your visa appointment and keep it permanently with your I-20 forms.